 If you have already configured the connection to the Internet and you want to use this WAN connection only to connect to the virtual private network, select the to the virtual private network choice of the radio button and click the CONTINUE button.

-After creating a connection of the L2TP over IPsec type, on the Advanced / IPsec page, in the Status section, and on the IPsec Statistics page the current state of the IPsec tunnel is displayed.
+After creating a connection of the L2TP over IPsec type, on the VPN / IPsec page, in the Status section, the current state of the IPsec tunnel is displayed.

 Creating PPPoE IPv6 or PPPoE Dual Stack WAN Connection